pm6422/luix-rpc/README.md

-# LUI️✘
+# LUI️X RPC

-LUI️✘ is pronounced [ˈluːɪks], which is an easy-to-use, high-performance RPC(Remote Procedure Call) framework with builtin service registration & discovery, traffic management, fault tolerance, monitor tools and best practices for building enterprise-level microservices.
+LUI️X RPC is pronounced [ˈluːɪks], which is an easy-to-use, high-performance RPC(Remote Procedure Call) framework with builtin service registration & discovery, traffic management, fault tolerance, monitor tools and best practices for building enterprise-level microservices.

 ## Official Website
 Please visit our website for more details.